zen-browser/desktop/README.md

 ## 🤝 Contribution

 Zen is an open-source project, and we welcome contributions from the community!
-Please take a looka at the [contribution guidelines](./docs/contribute.md) before getting started!
+Please take a look at the [contribution guidelines](./docs/contribute.md) before getting started!

 ## ⚡ Performance